Culling the herd of moments with penalized empirical likelihood: Empirical likelihood with a herd of moments

 where $\hat{\Lambda}_{n}^{\calI}(\btheta)=\{\blambda\in\mathbb{R}^{r_1}:\blambda^\T\bg^{\calI}_i(\btheta)\in\mathcal {V}~\textrm{for any}~i\in[n]\}$ and $\mathcal{V}$ is an open interval containing zero.

 To fix ideas, we first study the asymptotic property of $\hat{\btheta}_{\EL}^{\calI}$ under regularity conditions.
 When the sample size $n$ grows, we adopt the asymptotic framework of \cite{Hjort2009} and \cite{ChangChenChen2015} to take the observations $\{\bg_i^{\calI}(\btheta)\}_{i=1}^n$ as a multi-index array, where $r_1$, $p$ and $d$ may depend on $n$.
-Proposition \ref{pn:0} in the Appendix shows that the standard asymptotic normality for $\hat{\btheta}_{\EL}^{\calI}$ holds under mild regularity conditions.
+Proposition A.1 in the supplementary materials shows that the standard asymptotic normality for $\hat{\btheta}_{\EL}^{\calI}$ holds under mild regularity conditions.